ksleeq21/devops-project/README.md

 ## Set up Jenkins Server & Kops Server

-Run a script `./scripts/create.sh` to provision Jenkins server and Kops server via Cloudformation.
+Run a script `create.sh` to provision Jenkins server and Kops server via Cloudformation.
 The script submits a template to Cloudformation with parameters to create a Jenkins server and a Kops server.
 During boostrap EC2 UserData scripts install necessary libraries and frameworks for Jeknins pipeline operations, Kubenetes, and EKS Cluster.

 ```
 cd templates